arend-lang/site/src/tutorial/PartI/synndef.md

 \func not-isInvolution' (x : Bool) : T (not (not x) == x) => unit
 {%endarend%}

-It's not possible to prove false statements in this way (hopefully):
+It is not possible to prove false statements in this way:

 {%arend%}
 \func not-isIdempotent (x : Bool) : T (not (not x) == not x)